 Effects in Breastfed Infants

-In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
+Relevant published information on dimenhydrinate was not found as of the revision date.
+In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.
-In this study, irritability was reported in 1 infant of 7 exposed to dimenhydrinate in breastmilk.
+In this study, irritability was reported in one infant of seven exposed to dimenhydrinate in breastmilk.